Acute mountain sicknessHigh altitude cerebral edema; Altitude anoxia; Altitude sickness; Mountain sickness; High altitude pulmonary edema

 - Coughing up blood

-Climb down the mountain immediately and as safely as possible.
+Climb down the mountain right away and as safely as possible.

 Keys to preventing acute mountain sickness include: